divya-akula/divyaakula/responsible-ai-in-practice/responsible-ai-in-practice.md

     allowfullscreen>
   </iframe>
   <p style="font-size: 0.85rem; color: #888; margin-top: 0.5rem;">
-    If the viewer doesn't load, you can
+    If the viewer doesn't load, you can buy the ebook on
-    <a href="https://raw.githubusercontent.com/divya-akula/responsible-ai-in-practice/main/output/Responsible_AI_in_Practice_Divya_Akula_v1.pdf" target="_blank">download the PDF directly</a>.
+    <a href="https://www.amazon.com/dp/B0H36NM7M2" target="_blank">Amazon</a>.
   </p>
 </div>